armandoahir/Arduino_AirDefenseRT/README.md

 **Disclaimer: This is a proof-of-concept/educational project.
 The "neutralization" mechanism will be simulated (e.g., laser pointer, foam dart) and must not be used to harm people, animals, or property.
 I assume no liability for misuse.**

 ## Overview
 This project implements the core logic of an autonomous sentry system.
-Using a radar motion sensor (e.g., RCWL-0516), it continuously monitors a defined area.
+Using a radar motion sensor, it continuously monitors a defined area.
 Upon detecting movement, the system calculates the approximate location, rotates a servo-mounted platform to face the target, and triggers a simulated "engagement" sequence.
+### Future implementation will be Module OV7670 (cam from AZDelivery) for computer vision orientation

 ## Hardware Components
 *   Arduino Uno / Mega / Nano